-With thousands of people at the park every weekend during the season, these fields are dominated by hundreds of eager competitors.
-The park is enjoyed by 125,000 people annually, but when visited by other teams, we are asked "what's all that black stuff...?"
+With thousands of people at the park every weekend during season, these fields are dominated by hundreds of eager competitors.
+The park is enjoyed by 125,000 people annually, but when visited by out-of-town teams, we get asked, “What is all that black stuff?”
+The answer is rubber.

 We are happy to say that our future is much brighter!

 This organic infill will increase our usage in the hot months, lessen the risk of abrasions, stay where it belongs, and reduce the odor compared to rubber.

 The combination of new turf and a new brand will attract sponsors, advertisers, teams and spectators from all over the world, providing a positive economic impact for the community.